 As token offerings proceed forward beyond wallet-to-wallet transfers of a currency nature, we will see a major evolution in how applications are designed and accessed by the user constituencies.
 Instead of a centralized database containing a user account and user metadata that represents an authentication to access the features of a platform, users will need to have a valid application token to authenticate access.

 This “stored value” feature is where tokens derive economic asset value unto themselves.
 Notwithstanding the fact the token can be bought or sold between holders, the market between users, buyers, and sellers provide the direct valuation of any application solution on a free market basis.

 For example, if I want to access the features of a particular financial chain application, I must have a token.
 If I don’t buy and use that token, I may experience a disadvantage as a business because I cannot access the same data and value exchange the software application itself represents.
 The market will determine the financial value of that token based on the users who also may or may not be consuming the application features for their own purposes.

 Depending upon the nature of the features of that application, the downstream economic impact could be dramatic, especially when considering the overall standardizations of vertical industries around data models and ontologies used by constituents in that industry.

-If as a user, I am able to derive exponential downstream value through the access and transfer of data in a software platform, my ability to access the system, let alone actually manipulate any features within the system, becomes very valuable to me.
+As a user, if I am able to derive exponential downstream value through the access and transfer of data in a software platform, my ability to access the system, let alone actually manipulate any features within the system, becomes very valuable to me.

-As the industry continues to evolve, I believe we will see shifts away from total addressable markets as a calculation against a pricing model, and shift towards a market-driven approach based on the value chains of individual users.
+As the industry continues to evolve, I believe we will see shifts away from total addressable markets and calendar based subscriptions – as both valuation AND pricing models.
+Instead, I see a shift coming towards a market-driven approach based on the value chains of individual users.

 This does provide a fundamental, rational basis for a token sale to first fund develop a system, then continue to maintain the incentives for a project group to afford to attract and retain developer talent.